OrdinaryMagician/aliceos-kernel/README.md

 ## Requirements

 Building and linking requires the following:
- - clang (gcc currently does not work)
+ - clang or gcc (defaults to clang)
  - nasm
  - zsh
  - binutils